FaVIQ: FAct Verification from Information-seeking Questions: Experiments

 \paragraph{Implementation details} We use the English Wikipedia from 08/01/2019 following KILT~\citep{petroni2020kilt}.
 We take the plain text and lists provided by KILT and create a collection of passages where each passage has up to 100 tokens.
 This results in 26M passages.
 We set the number of input passages $k$ to 3, following previous work~\citep{petroni2020kilt,maillard2021multi}.
 Baselines on \dataname\ are jointly trained on the \D\ set and the \N\ set.

-Training DPR requires a positive and a negative passage---a passage that supports and does not support the decision, respectively.
-As the gold positive passage is not provided in \dataname, we obtain the silver positive passage by (1) taking the question that was the source of the claim during the data creation, (2) using it as a query for TF-IDF, and (3) taking the top passage that contains the answer.
-The passage through the same process but without the answer is taken as a negative.
+Training DPR requires a positive and a negative passage---a passage that supports and does not support the verdict, respectively.
+We use the silver evidence passage associated with \dataname\ as a positive, and the top TF-IDF passage that is not the silver evidence passages as a negative.
 More training details are in Appendix~\ref{app:exp-details}.
+Experiments are reproducible from \url{https://github.com/faviq/faviq/tree/main/codes}.